 Consumer packaged goods companies command valuations ranging from 1x to 15x revenue, yet most business owners can’t explain why this massive gap exists.
-The difference lies in understanding which metrics actually drive investor confidence and market perception in the CPG space.
+The difference lies in understanding which metrics actually drive investor confidence and market perception in the CPG space and how to work with the right marketing partner to build that value.

 The Foundation of CPG Valuation: Beyond Basic Metrics